okaanyildiz/react-tailwind-github-finder-app/README.md

 2) Make the GithubReducer function with the arguments: state and action.
 3) State is the current state.
 4) Action is going to be an object.
 By the help of the action we will evaluate the data.
 5) Go to GithubContext.js.
-Switch useState with useReducer in the import statements.
+Change useState with useReducer in the import statements.
 From now on we will use the Reducer hook to track the state.
 6) Import GithubReducer.js
 7) Inside the GithubProvider() function, delete the useState consts.
 Add and initialState object const, that shows the initial state: const initialState = { users: [ ], loading: false }